Solutions

 HRC - High Resolution Camera

-The HRC instrument is taking 25km square images of the earth to a resolution of 5 – 10m.
-The HRC was primarily intended for technology, educational and general public information purposes.
+The HRC instrument is taking 25 km square images of the Earth with a resolution of 6m.
+HRC was primarily intended for technological, educational and general public information purposes.

-The HRC was successfully launched on the PROBA I mission in 2001 and is still capturing images.
+The camera was successfully launched on the PROBA I mission in 2001 and is still capturing images.

 Mission